Leonberger

 Unique facts and fascinating details

-- Despite their massive size, they are often referred to as 'gentle giants' due to their affinity for children.
+- Despite their massive size, they are known for being exceptionally gentle with children.

 Frequently Asked Questions